-Volunteer Role: AMC Volunteer Naturalists lead nature walks, talks, campfire programs, and other activities.
-Naturalists draw on their own expertise, which can range from alpine ecology to logging history to wildlife management.
+Volunteer Role: AMC Volunteer Naturalists lead evening programs, nature walks, and other activities.
+Naturalists draw on their own expertise to create and deliver their programming.
+Volunteer Naturalists may orient guests to the facility, and offer advice about outdoor activities, gear, and backcountry safety.